georgesutphin/MCB585-2023/_episodes/03-oyo-Lists.md

 ***
 ### Data frames are specialized lists

 At its heart, the **data frame** is a special type of **list** in which every element is a **vector** with the same length as every other element.
-In other words, a data frame is a "rectangular" or two-dimensional list).
+In other words, a data frame is a "rectangular" or "two-dimensional" list.

 ~~~